|Kevin Elphinstone||Lecturer in Chargefirstname.lastname@example.org|

 In general terms, the course aims to educate students in the basic concepts and components of operating systems, the relevant characteristics of hardware, and the trade-offs between conflicting objectives faced by the operating systems in efficiently supporting a wide range of applications.

 This course provides an understanding of the underlying operating systems which students have implicitly relied upon when developing applications in the foundational courses within Computer Science and Engineering.
 The knowledge gained will continue to be relevant in future careers when developing systems and applications.
 The course also builds upon COMP2121/9032 Microprocessors and Interfacing by illustrating how more complex software systems are supported on microprocessor-based systems.

 Specific Aims and Outcomes

-Understand the key concepts and mechanisms of modern
+Understand the key concepts and mechanisms of modern operating systems:

 - processes and process management, including threads and concurrency management,

 - physical and virtual memory management techniques ,